daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user could be able to choose from a range of read aloud modes.
+#### The user could be able to choose from a range of read aloud modes

 The user could be able to set the mode so that reading aloud is not continuous.
 Users should decide how much they want to read (e.g. read